M66B/FairEmail/FAQ.md

 You can also manually synchronize with the opposite arrows button.

-Synchronization will currently add and update enabled accounts and identities only, but on the roadmap is synchronizing blocked senders and filter rules too.
+Synchronization will currently add and update enabled accounts and identities only, but on the roadmap is synchronizing blocked senders and rules too.

 Updating includes enabling/disabling accounts and identities.